Enhancing Inclusivity for Visually Impaired Individuals in Video Games: A Study on Sound Design

 This means that reproducing auditory spatialization in a 3D space (360°) requires each player's sound equipment to replicate it, posing a significant technical challenge.

-unable to recreate a precise sound space because they only provide a horizontal representation of sound with a rather limited extension (180°).
+As a result, today's stereo speakers, which are among the most common channels used by gamers, are unable to recreate a precise sound space because they only provide a horizontal representation of sound with a rather limited extension (180°).

 Currently, the most common way of reproducing 3D audio in a game engine is binaural sound rendered through headphones.